larrybotha/everything/resources/courses/Clearer Thinking - A question of evidence - Bayes Theorem.md

 contradicts a theory, whereas one should pay attention to evidence that strongly supports or contradicts a theory

+Additionally, it's important to consider the evidence with respect to the specific theory.
+Evidence that strongly supports a theory should increase the confidence one has in a theory, but it doesn't necessarily make the theory _true_.
+There may be other theories that the evidence strongly supports, and those theories may actually be true.

 ### incorrect phrasings

 - Is the evidence consistent with my theory?